ubuntu/desktop-snaps/abi-breaks/README.md

 Call *abi_breaker.py* with two paths, the first one pointing to the old snap contents, and the second one pointing to the new snap contents.

+Optionally, the "--new" parameter can be added, and it will show instead the new symbols added.

 Example: to compare the ABIs between the system-installed revisions 111 and 122 of gnome-42-2204-sdk: